OdeaconO/tip_calculator/README.md

 3. Rate the service for both you and your friend.
 4. View the total amount including the calculated tip.
 5. Click the **Install App** button (if available) or use your browser's install option.
-6. Use it offline, just like a native app.

 ---